Pranit-Ekatpure/Unix_Programming/IPC/Shared Memory/Posix Shared Memory/Client Server/README.md

 ### Producer-consumer example using shared memory.
 A server is started that creates a shared memory object in which messages are placed by client processes.
+Server prints these messages.